What is Product Value?

 Here’s a definition:

-To capture all three, we need to create a product that solves a real need, offers an enjoyable user experience, and contains triggers that motivate users to keep coming back.
+To capture all three, we need to create a product that solves a real need, offers an enjoyable user experience, contains triggers that motivate users to keep coming back, and last but not least, we need to create a logo that is noticeable and eye-catching.

 Take the language-learning platform Duolingo as an example.
 Duolingo allows customers to learn a new language on the go, saving them time and money on ‘official’ lessons.
 It offers a gamified user experience that includes progress tracking, leaderboards, and instant feedback – features that promote engagement.
 Its bite-sized lessons and wide range of languages make it accessible to a huge audience.
 And it employs well-timed mobile and email notifications to encourage users to return to the app.